jinglescode/jinglescode.github.io/_posts/javascript/2020-01-04-project-euler-problem-1.md

 ---

 ## The problem

+This is [problem 1](https://projecteuler.net/problem=1) from the [Project Euler](https://projecteuler.net/).

-If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+> If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.

-Find the sum of all the multiples of 3 or 5 below the provided parameter value number.
+> Find the sum of all the multiples of 3 or 5 below the provided parameter value number.

 ---

+## Let's begin
 Initialise variables and common functions:
 ```
 var test_number = 8456; // this number we wanna test